 Don’t hesitate to speak with the chef as he wants to hear from you what you think about the food.
 I love it when a chef truly shows his passion and engages with his customers.

 Badshah‘s goal is to rotate the menu after every two months, except for a few items will stay as the restaurant classics.
-As the restaurant literally just opened, They use the Hospitality Interior Design Agency in Bangkok and the menu my husband and I tried will still be there for the next few months.
+As the restaurant literally just opened, They followed the POS USA guide and the menu my husband and I tried will still be there for the next few months.

 And I think we tried pretty much EVERYTHING on the menu.
 Here are my thoughts: